 Antenna mounting kit can be ordered as an accessory part (one per antenna).
-It has to be chosen according to selected band and antenna vendor – see Overview of currently available types.
-Any other antenna can be connected to the RAy by standard flexible waveguide.
-RACOM offers mounting kits (RAy holders) for different flexible waveguides (see Accessories and the picture Flexible waveguide).
+It has to be chosen according to selected band and antenna vendor – contact your local supplier or to check currently available types.
+Any other antenna can be connected to the RAy by standard flexible waveguide. offers mounting kits (RAy holders) for different flexible waveguides (see Accessories and the picture Flexible waveguide).

 Standard mechanical tools are enough to install each of those accessories.

-All LEAX-RAy antennas listed in the RACOM portfolio contain specific RAy interface and thus no mounting kit is required.
+All LEAX-RAy antennas listed in theportfolio contain specific RAy interface and thus no mounting kit is required.

-for 17 GHz band use SET-RAY17-ANW and order the following dual-polarized antenna types:
+for 17 GHz band use ANT-ANW-KIT-17/18 and order the following VHLP single-polarized antenna types:

 If there is a requirement to connect different type of antenna (for example some newer antenna type), it is possible to modify the existing adapter to meet new requirements.

-Lubricate both the internal area of the bushing on the RAy unit (2) and the “O” ring (1) with a thin even layer that allows the pin to slide easily into the bushing without damaging the “O” ring.
+Lubricate internal area of the flange on the RAy unit (2) and the “O” ring (1) with a thin even layer that allows the pin to slide easily into the flange without damaging the “O” ring.
 The layer has to be really thin and even to ensure no grease is pushed in to the waveguide.
 A little bit more grease may only be applied in the area (3) beyond the “O” ring on the antenna pin to optimally fill the small gap (max.
-0.1 mm) between the pin and the bushing to prevent leakage of moisture and water into the unit.
+0.1 mm) between the pin and the flange to prevent leakage of moisture and water into the unit.
 Installation should be carried out according to the antenna installation instructions.

 A tub of grease is supplied with each RAy unit.